LimbitlessSolutionsInc/BashMinigameResources/README.md

 # 10 Player Mesh

 Super Bionic Bash uses a character customizer.
 As such, the mesh for the player is generated at runtime.
 If you want to use the customized character mesh in your minigame, attach a **CustomizablePlayer** component (located in the **BashCore** module) to your MinigamePlayer's **skeletal mesh component**.
 The skeletal mesh will be set at runtime by the CustomizablePlayer component.
 Optionally, you can set the skeletal mesh component itself to use **SKM_ModularCharacterFallback**'s skeletal mesh for reference of the character's size in viewport and editor (note that it will still be overridden at runtime).

 ![Skeletal mesh and customizable player component](Images/customizableplayercomponent.png)

 In the Blueprint's Components Tab, click **Add**, search for **Customizable Player**, then click on the search result

 The character customizer is not included as part of the minigame creation plugins, so there will be no customized character mesh to display when playtesting the game.
 By default, **CustomizablePlayer** will display a randomized player for reference.
-In an a full Bash game, the mesh will be replaced with the corresponding player's customized mesh.
+Once the minigame is integrated into the full game, the mesh will be replaced with the corresponding player's customized mesh.

 The skeleton, physics asset, and fallback skeletal mesh is located in **Plugins** > **BashAssets** > **Content** > **Characters**.
 Some basic animations for the character can also be found in this folder.